There are so many superlatives I want to tell about in our next 17 days:

 A magpie is snatching a straw from the palm tree for its nest while we waited on this gorgeous morning.

-We headed straight out of Barcelona because we had Soccer match tickets later in the week and would be back soon.
-We used buses and a train to get to the Monterssarat Mountians and the small town of Monistrol.
+We headed straight out of Barcelona because we had Soccer match tickets for later in the week and would be back soon.
+We used buses and a train to get to the Monterssarat Mountians and the small town of Monistrol

 Monistrol de Montserrat

 This town is just at the base of the mountains.
 Montserrat means serrated, can you guess why?
-More than 2 million people will visit the Monistery above this year.
+More than 2 million people will visit the Monistery here this year.
 Almost all will come and go on a day trip.
-We prefer a country stay, so we booked two nights in this beautiful town that most people never see.
-An easy walk from the lower train station over a bridge and along the well-preserved ruins of a 17th-century aqueduct brought us to the small village square.
+We opted to stay over and booked two nights in this beautiful town that most people never see.

 A Cog train climbs up the mountain to the Monastery where the combination of panoramas and weird rock formations was magical.

-Vilanova i la Geltrú is a port city southwest of Barcelona, a 3-hour journey by bus and train, or a 1-hour drive by car.
-This is a surprisingly beautiful town, even in the rain, because of stunning Romantic architecture and the nearby sandy coast.
+A short travel southwest of Barcelona brought us to the port city of Vilanova i la Geltrú.
+This is a surprisingly beautiful town, even in the rain.
+It offers both stunning Romantic architecture and a nearby sandy coast.
 In the summer, it overflows with sun-worshippers.
 In the off-season, the many hotels and restaurants are quite affordable.

-A bronze statue (see below) surveys the square from a high pedestal.
+A bronze statue (below) surveys the square from a high pedestal.
 He is Tomàs Ventosa i Soler 1797-1874.
 At the tender age of 12, he emigrated to Matanzas, Cuba.
-There, he made a fortune making and exporting textiles.
-He used his wealth to build this main square with its surrounding arcades and buildings, including the town hall.
+There, he made a fortune in the textiles industry and trade.
+He used his wealth to build the surrounding main square and arcades and buildings (see panorama above), including the town hall.
 Lucky for us, he had wonderful taste.
 He also targeted illiteracy and founded free schools for boys and girls.
-He financed similar projects in Matanzas, and an identical statue stands there too.
+He financed similar projects in Matanzas, and an identical statue stands there.
+We were there in 2019.
+As we travel, the world seems to get smaller and more connected.
+I like that.

 An easy walk to the beach takes you past the working port full of a great variety of boats, especially fishing boats.
 There is a large paved area reserved for drying and repairing of nets.